Mutating data

 # => [["fruit", "type", "weight_in_grams", "amount", "grade"],

-2. You can assign multiple mutators to a column.
-In this case, the two mutators will be evenly applied to 50% of all records.
+- You can assign multiple mutators to a column.
+In this case, all specified mutators will be applied to all rows.